Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Luckily, any method you choose will provide results, regardless of creatine levels, the body's creatine stores, and maintenance dose habits.

-Individuals who work out harder, pushing their muscles to the limit, are more likely to experience the creatine benefitse supplementation faster.
+This one is a bit obvious; Individuals who work out harder, pushing their muscles to the limit are more likely to experience the creatine supplementation benefits faster.
+I can personally attest to this from my experience and that of working with different clients.

-In other words, lifting weights, sprinting, playing football, or doing any other high-intensity exercise routines will enable you to increase muscle strength, gain muscle mass, and notice other positive effects sooner than if you participate in endurance activities such as long-distance running.
-[5]
+In addition, resistance training routines combined with creatine supplementation can help you increase muscle strength, gain muscle mass, and notice other positive effects faster than if you participate in endurance activities such as long-distance running [5].

 That’s because creatine supplements provide a source of instant energy increase and power output required for resistance training, strength training, and other high-intensity activities for muscle growth.